-The Agency for Healthcare Research and Quality (AHRQ) Quality Indicators (QIs) were applied to the Healthcare Cost and Utilization Project (HCUP) hospital discharge data for selected measures in the National Healthcare Quality and Disparities Report (QDR).1 The report measures and tracks trends in quality and disparities in six key areas of health care that align with the National Quality Strategy (NQS) priorities - patient safety, person-centered care, care coordination, effective treatment, healthy living, and care affordability - and access to health care, which cuts across the priorities.
+The Agency for Healthcare Research and Quality (AHRQ) Quality Indicators (QIs) were applied to the Healthcare Cost and Utilization Project (HCUP) hospital discharge data for selected measures in the National Healthcare Quality and Disparities Report (QDR).
+The report measures and tracks trends in quality and disparities in terms of patient safety, person-centered care, care coordination, effective treatment, healthy living, and care affordability - and access to health care.
 A focus on priority populations summarizes quality and disparities in care for populations at elevated risk for receiving poor health care, which includes HCUP-based measures related to racial, ethnic, and socioeconomic factors for priority populations, including changes over time and across the urban-rural continuum.
 The QDR provides a comprehensive overview of the quality of health care received by the general population and disparities in care experienced by different racial, ethnic, and socioeconomic groups.
-Electronic dissemination of the report was expanded and information on individual measures will be available online through a series of chartbooks.2
+Electronic dissemination of the report was expanded and information on individual measures will be available online through a series of chartbooks.

-This report describes the preparation of the HCUP databases for data years 2000-2013 for use in the 2015 QDR, the steps taken to apply the AHRQ QIs to the HCUP data, and other analyses based on HCUP data that are not specific to the QIs, but are developed for use in the 2015 QDR.
+This report describes the preparation of the HCUP databases for data years 2000-2015 for use in the 2017 QDR, the steps taken to apply the AHRQ QIs to the HCUP data, and other analyses based on HCUP data that are not specific to the QIs, but are developed for use in the 2017 QDR.